lcpilling/lukesRlib/README.md

 This function `tidy_ci()` runs `broom::tidy()` and returns the tidy estimates with CIs calculated as EST +/- 1.96*SE

-Also does a few other nice/useful things to the output: hides the intercept by default, calculates -log10 p-values, and automatically detects logistic/CoxPH/CRR models and exponentiates the estimates
+Also does a few other nice/useful things to the output by default: hides the intercept by default, automatically detects logistic/CoxPH/CRR models and exponentiates the estimates and if p=0 returns the extreme p as a string.
+Other optional outputs include -log10 p-values.

 ### Options:
  - `ci` {default=TRUE} calculate CIs using 1.96*SE method
  - `intercept` {default=FALSE} Exclude intercept for tidier output
+ - `extreme_ps` {default=TRUE} If p=0 then return "extreme p-values" as strings
- - `neglog10p` {default=TRUE} Provides negative log10 p-values (if input is class `glm` or `coxph` or `crr` -- user can provide sample size `n=#` to override)
+ - `neglog10p` {default=FALSE} Provides negative log10 p-values (if input is class `glm` or `coxph` or `crr` -- user can provide sample size `n=#` to override)
  - `exp` {default=FALSE} exponentiate estimate and CIs -- also see `check_family`
  - `check_family` {default=TRUE} set `exp=TRUE` if `glm(family=binomial)` or `survival::coxph()` or `cmprsk::crr()` was performed
  - `n` {default=NA} the N for `neglog10p` is extracted automatically for `glm` or `coxph` objects - override here if required